Progressive overload: Scientific principles

 The goal of strength-training programs is to increase one’s physical strength and performance.
 This is achieved through resistance training.
 By placing the exercise musculature under greater-than-normal demand, the body will start a natural adaptation process, improving its capabilities to endure that higher amount of stress.
 Neuromuscular adaptation will occur first, which will already increase the individual’s strength when lifting.
 With consistency in the training sessions, what will follow will be an increase in overall muscle mass and the strengthening of connective tissue.

 Progressive overload not only stimulates muscle hypertrophy, but it also stimulates the development of stronger and denser bones, ligaments, tendons and cartilage.
 Progressive overload also incrementally increases blood flow to regions of the body exercised and stimulates more responsive nerve connections between the brain and the muscles involved.
-In fact, studies suggest that the increase in muscle contraction force, caused by resistance training, happens partially due to an increase in the responsiveness and efficacy of the neural system.
+In fact, studies suggest that the increase in muscle contraction force, caused by resistance training, happens partially due to an increase in the responsiveness and efficacy of the nervous system.

 According to recent studies, progressive overload may also be beneficial for the overall health of the individual since it is a good method to increase muscle strength, which was found to decrease the risk of all-cause mortality regardless of muscle mass.

-Conversely, decreased use of the muscle results in incremental loss of mass and strength, known as muscular atrophy (see atrophy and muscle atrophy).
+Conversely, decreased use of a muscle results in incremental loss of mass and strength, known as muscular atrophy.
 Sedentary people often lose a pound or more of muscle annually.
 The loss of 10 pounds of muscle per decade is one consequence of a sedentary lifestyle.
 The adaptive processes of the human body will only respond if continually called upon to exert greater force to meet higher physiological demands.

 Methodology

-In order to minimize injury and maximize results, the novice begins at a comfortable level of muscular intensity and advances towards overload of the muscles over the course of the exercise program.
+In order to minimize injury and maximize results, a novice should begin at a comfortable level of muscular intensity and advance towards overload of the muscles over the course of an exercise program.
 Progressive overload requires a gradual increase in volume, intensity, frequency or time in order to achieve the targeted goal of the user.
 In this context, volume and intensity are defined as follows: